 TCA: That sounds like a game changer for off-grid power systems.
 What do you think is the most important benefit with lithium-ion batteries?

 Garret Towne: I think one of the main features RV owners will like is the high rate at which they can absorb current when charging.
 This means less generator run-time or a quick alternator charge.
 Other good features include: No Peukert effect (voltage sag), lighter weight, 250 percent more cycles, and low maintenance.

-TCA: Quicker charge times is definitely a big benefit that the Lithium Iron Phosphate Battery provides for RVs.
+TCA: Quicker charge times is definitely a big benefit.
 Being lighter in weight is important, too, especially for truck camper rigs where every pound matters.
 What is the weight difference between, say, two 6 volt 220 amp hour AGM batteries wired in series and a single 12.8 volt, 200 amp hour lithium battery?

-Garret Towne: Two 6 volt 220 amp hour AGM batteries weigh 132.2 pounds, whereas a 200 amp hour lithium battery weighs 92.6 pounds, plus maybe 5 pounds of Battery Management hardware.
+Garret Towne: Two 6 volt 220 amp hour AGM batteries weigh 132.2 pounds, whereas a 200 amp hour lithium battery weighs 92.6 pounds, plus maybe 5 pounds of Battery Management System (BMS) hardware.

 TCA: That’s a significant difference in weight.
 What about safety?
 Aren’t most of the cell phone fires we hear about in the news caused by lithium batteries?

 Garret Towne: There are several types of “lithium” batteries.
 The LiFePo4 battery chemistry that our systems use is inherently noncombustible.
 That being said, lithium batteries can put out a lot of current, which could generate a lot of heat in a short circuit situation, like maybe after a violent wreck where your wiring takes a lot of damage.
 Because of this, we fuse individual batteries in a Victron Lynx Combiner to prevent fires.

 TCA: That’s good to hear.
 Is it true that most lithium batteries operate at 12.8 volts?